-Delaware’s Milford Neck landscape might best be described as a patchwork of open spaces – beaches and dunes, tidal marshlands, freshwater wetlands, swamp and upland forests, and farmland – owned and managed by the State of Delaware, The Nature Conservancy, private individuals and others.
-Together, these landowners conserve some of the First State’s most spectacular natural habitat.
+Delaware’s Milford Neck landscape can be described as a mosaic of undeveloped beaches and dunes, shifting shorelines, vast tidal marshes, island hammocks, swamp, upland forests and open farmland.
+These lands are owned and managed by the State of Delaware, The Nature Conservancy, Delaware Wild Lands, private individuals and others.
+Together, these landowners conserve one of the First State’s most spectacular natural areas.

-The Milford Neck landscape may be best known as a premier destination along the Eastern Seaboard for more than a million migratory shorebirds arriving each spring to feed on eggs laid by horseshoe crabs converging on Delaware Bay beaches.
-However, the area also stands out for its forests.
-While much of the landscape has had to make room for scattered farms, Milford Neck still contains the only remaining forested area greater than 1,000 acres on the entire coast of Delaware, providing crucial habitat for species that require large, open tracts of land for part or all of their life cycles.
+Milford Neck is prime habitat for more than a million migratory shorebirds that visit each spring to feed on eggs laid by horseshoe crabs that converge on Delaware Bay to spawn.
+The area also stands out for its forests.
+Though interrupted by scattered farms, this is the only remaining forested area greater than 1,000 acres on the entire coast of Delaware.
+It provides crucial habitat for species that require large, open tracts of forest for part or all of their life cycles.

-To protect and build on what remains, the Conservancy has engaged in intensive restoration at its Milford Neck Preserve since 1998.
-This work has included planting habitat islands, small clusters of diverse native vegetation and trees – including five varieties of oak, southern arrow wood, winterberry, persimmon and tulip tree – that shelter wildlife from weather and predators and attract the birds that transport and deposit seeds needed to rapidly regenerate the forest.
+To protect and build on what remains of these forests, the Conservancy has engaged in intensive restoration at the Milford Neck Nature Preserve since 1998.
+Efforts includes planting more than 159,000 hardwood tree seedlings interspersed with small clusters of diverse native vegetation and trees in what are called habitat islands.
+The islands include five varieties of oak, southern arrow wood, winterberry, persimmon and tulip tree.

 Eastern Kent County, along the Delaware Bay